 Joan Miró was born in Spain in 1893 to a family of craftsmen.
 His father, Miguel, was a watchmaker and goldsmith, while his grandfathers were cabinetmakers and blacksmiths.
-Perhaps in keeping with his family's artistic inclinations, Miró exhibited a strong love of drawing at an early age; according to biographers, he was not particularly inclined toward academics.
+Perhaps in keeping with his family's artistic trade, Miró exhibited a strong love of drawing at an early age; according to biographers, he was not particularly inclined toward academics.
 Rather, Miró pursued art-making and studied landscape and decorative art at the School of Industrial and Fine Arts (the Llotja) in Barcelona.

 In 1919, Miró moved to Paris to continue his artistic development.
 Due to considerable financial hardship, his life in Paris was difficult at first.
 When discussing his life during those first lean, early years in Paris, the artist quipped, "How did I think up my drawings and my ideas for painting?
 Well, I'd come home to my Paris studio in Rue Blomet at night, I'd go to bed, and sometimes I hadn't had any supper."
 It seems that physical deprivation enlivened the young Miró's imagination.
 "I saw things," he explained, "and I jotted them down in a notebook.
 I saw shapes on the ceiling..."

 Miró married Pilar Juncosa in 1929, and their only child, Dolores, was born in 1931.
 His career flourished during this time.
 In 1934, Miró's art began to be exhibited in both France and the United States.
 He was still residing in Paris when war broke out in Europe, and by 1941 Miró was forced to flee to Mallorca with his family.
 Perhaps not surprisingly, warfare and political tension were prominent themes in his art during this period; his canvases became increasingly grotesque and brutal.
 Concurrently, Miró's first retrospective was held at the MoMA in New York City to great acclaim.
 His renown continued to grow both in America and Europe, culminating in a large-scale mural commission in Cincinnati in 1947.
-Miró's simplified forms and his life-long impulse toward experimentation inspired a generation of American artists, the, whose emphasis on non-representational art signaled a major shift in artistic production in the U.S.
+Miró's simplified forms and his life-long impulse toward experimentation inspired a generation of American artists, the Abstract Expressionists, whose emphasis on non-representational art signaled a major shift in artistic production in the U.S.

 Late Period and Death